KooriKitsune38/Koori-Discs/ReadMe.md

 ## Adding Discs
 To add discs, go to `data/k.music/functions/sort.ids` and copy the commented lines.

-After that you can just add the custom sound to the first line you added, and repeat the same sound to the second.
+After that you can just add the custom sound to the first line you added, and repeat the same sound for the second.